John Henry "Pop" Lloyd Humanitarian Awards

 Rev. Dr Floyd Flake

-Former U.S. Congressman, the Reverend Dr. Floyd H. Flake is the senior pastor of the
+Former U.S. Congressman, the Reverend Dr. Floyd H. Flake is the senior pastor of the more than 23,000-member Greater Allen A. M. E. Cathedral of New York in Jamaica,

-and social service enterprises, which has placed it among the nation’s most productive
+Queens.
+The church owns expansive commercial and residential developments; a 600-student private school founded by Flake and his wife Elaine, and various commercial and social service enterprises, which has placed it among the nation’s most productive

 religious and urban development institutions.